metamn/mr-ui/src/basics/Theming/Theming.md

 ## Theming

-Theming is a large subject.
-Let's divide it.
+Theming is foremost about global style variables: let the application access a common set of parameters like colors, fonts, spacing, and more.

-### Global styles and style composition
+It has a sibling &mdash; Styling &mdash; which makes all these parameters re-usable and composabel inside componenets.

-Theming is foremost about global style variables and reusable, composable element styles similar to mixins found in the SASS language.
+Theming is mandatory.
+Now the operating system can request a light and dark mode for every app or website.

 When entering the React / CSS-in-JS realm these simple things got utterly complicated.
 Mark Dalgleish explained why, and presented all major approaches like CSS Modules, JSS, Styled Components, Styletron, Aphrodite, Polished, Yoga, Emotion &mdash; to come up finally with a beautiful solution: